-Directions: Using the digits 1 to 9 at most one time each, place a digit in each box to create a true statement.
+Directions: Using the digits 1 to 9, at most one time each, place a digit in each box to make the equation true.
 Source: Katelyn Devine

 Read More »The Real Number System